 There are a number of lifestyle adjustments that can promote safer driving for you or an older adult you know.

 - Seat belts save lives.
-Buckle up before starting the car—every single time.
-If your seatbelt is uncomfortable, adjust the shoulder mount or buy a shoulder pad that slips over the belt.
+Buckle up before starting the car.
+A shoulder pad that slips over the belt can make it more comfortable.

 - Limit distractions.
-Listening to music or audio books or even chatting with your passengers can distract some older drivers.
-If you’re among them, turn off the sound and avoid having conversations with others in the car.
+Listening to music or audio books or even chatting with passengers can cause some older drivers to lose their attention to the road.

 - Watch the road.
-Make sure there is always enough space between your car and the cars in front of you.
-Also, maintain a safe distance from traffic behind you.
+Make sure there is always enough space between cars.

 - Drive during daylight as much as possible.
-Older adults, even those with good vision, can experience visual problems at night due to age, such as from glare from oncoming headlights.
+Older adults, even those with good vision, can have problems seeing at night.
+Glare from oncoming headlights is one example of nighttime issues.

 - Consult a driving rehabilitation specialist.
-These professionals are trained to evaluate older drivers for:
+These professionals test older drivers for:

 - Coordination and reaction time

-- Ability to drive with special devices that adapt your vehicle to your need
+- Ability to drive with aids that adapt the vehicle to the person's needs

 New technologies can help make cars safer for older drivers.
-Recently, the American Automobile Association (AAA) and the University of Michigan Transportation Research Institute (UMTRI) looked at 16 new vehicle technologies.
-They found that these six features helped to reduce crashes and make driving less stressful for older adults.
+Recently, the American Automobile Association (AAA) and the University of Michigan Transportation Research Institute (UMTRI) looked at 16 technologies.

 - Self-parking systems.
-Some cars have technology that takes over steering while the car parallel parks itself.
+This technology takes over steering while the car parallel parks itself.

 - Navigation assistance.
-According to the study, turn-by-turn GPS systems make older drivers feel safer, more confident, and more relaxed while driving.
-However, some of these systems may be distracting and difficult to use.
-Make sure to choose one that is easy for you to use.
+GPS systems make older drivers feel safer, more confident, and more relaxed while driving.
+However, some of these systems can be hard to use.
+Choose one that is easy.